0xg0fath3r/full-stack-journey/README.md

 i mistakenly put the attribute for the "for" as amount instead of number, although the code runs but it is not the best practice.

+Making static content accessible can be relatively straightforward, but dynamic content can be more challenging.
+This is where WAI-ARIA comes in.

+Let's look at what WAI-ARIA is, its purpose, how it works, and some examples.

+WAI-ARIA stands for Web Accessibility Initiative - Accessible Rich Internet Applications.
+It's a specification that enhances accessibility for dynamic content and UI (User Interface) components.

+Note that WCAG and WAI-ARIA are not the same.
+WCAG provides general guidelines for web accessibility, while WAI-ARIA offers specific rules for making dynamic and interactive content accessible for users of assistive technologies.

+So, the primary purpose of WAI-ARIA is to improve accessibility for dynamic content and UI components that do not have native HTML equivalents.

+WAI-ARIA works by introducing a set of attributes you can add to HTML elements to provide additional semantic information.
+These attributes are categorized into roles, states, and properties.

+There are six main categories of ARIA roles:

+Document structure roles
+Widget roles
+Landmark roles
+Live region roles
+Window roles
+And Abstract roles
+Let's take a look at them in more detail:

+**Document structure roles** define the overall structure of the web page.
+With these roles, assistive technologies can understand the relationships between different sections and help users navigate the content.

+**Widget roles** define the purpose and functionality of interactive elements, like scrollbars.
+Examples of widget roles include scrollbar, searchbox, separator (when focusable), slider, spinbutton, switch, tab, tabpanel, and treeitem.

+**Landmark roles** classify and label the primary sections of a web page.
+Screen readers use them to provide convenient navigation to important sections of a page.
+You should use them sparingly to keep the overall layout simple and easy to understand.
+Examples of landmark roles are banner, complementary, contentinfo, form, main, navigation, region, and search.
+Each of these roles has a corresponding HTML equivalent, such as header, footer, aside, form, main, nav, section, and search.
+If you use the proper HTML elements to define the sections of your page then it is not necessary to explicitly add the role attribute to these elements.

+**Live region roles** define elements with content that will change dynamically.
+This way, screen readers and other assistive technologies can announce changes to users with visual disabilities.
+These roles include: alert, log, marquee, status, and timer.

+**Window roles** define sub-windows, like pop up modal dialogues.
+These roles include alertdialog and dialog.
+Please note that it is now considered a best practice to use the HTML dialog element and its associated JavaScript methods instead of manually creating a dialog.

+**Abstract roles** These roles help organize the document.
+They're only meant to be used internally by the browser, not by developers, so you should know that they exist but you shouldn't use them on your websites or web applications.